dminus1/genre/README.md

 ```bash
 python process-both.py --topic 1  --cut 1000 --random --label C1C2-30-0kw  --punct --tops 10   --genre_cap 10000000 --num_bottom 130 --top_topic_reserve 500 --out tmp-aug.tsv --aug
 ```
+This should create the file "tmp-aug.tsv" uploaded here for comparison.
 The script accepts the following arguments:

 - `--topic` (integer): which topic.
 E.g. for topic 1 ("entertainment"), the command will extract the LEAST related to entertainment documents
 - `--cut` (integer): number of characters in the extracted document window.